lucasw/lambda/README.rst

 * scripting
     - lambda simulations can be written in python using vector shapes, or in octave/matlab using matrices.
+See lambdasim_.

 Installation & Documentation